-- Students who completed their graduation requirements and did not receive their certificates for failing to meet the university's financial obligations. - Students who suspended their studies because of pending financial dues. - Full-time students who have completed a minimum of 30 credit hours of study at Ajman University and whose academic progress is challenged by pending financial dues. - Students who are the children of AU employees whose job grade is 6 or lower.
+- Students who suspended their studies because of pending financial dues. - Full-time students who have completed a minimum of 30 credit hours of study at Ajman University and whose academic progress is challenged by pending financial dues.

 Eligibility

 To be eligible for the Fund's support, the applicant: